jahbini/chalice/README.md

 Valhalla began as an attempt to use Teact to create a React based application without using pointy brackets or back-ticks: syntactic strichnine!
 Rude things that bite the syntax and uglify the landscape.

 However, React's interfaces have not been stable over the last few years, and Teact's interfaces needed updating.
-And the advantages of Mithril over React (patent issues included) pointed to a better direction for evolution.
+And the advantages of Mithril over React (patent issues included) pointed to a better direction for evolution: Halvalla.

 Halvalla is intended to allow a teacup syntax html scripting notation to run unchanged in any of three back-end rendering engines:  React and Mithril virtual DOMs and HTML text.